robertdmunn/coldbox-sample/README.md

 4. Install JavaLoader.
 You can download it from RIA Forge (http://javaloader.riaforge.org/index.cfm?event=action.download).

    Unzip the package and copy the javaloader folder inside the root folder into your application root.

+   When you are done, your project root folder should look like this:

+   /
+   /bower_components
+   /coldbox (unless you mapped coldbox to another folder) /config
+   /handlers
+   /includes
+   /interceptors
+   /javaloader (unless you mapped coldbox to another folder) /layouts
+   /logs
+   /model
+   /views

 5. From there, set up the site on Tomcat, etc. depending on your environment.
 Make sure the index file is set to index.cfm.